Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

 4. Add the `X-Alfresco-Search-Secret` header with the secret value.

-For Chrome, FireFox, Opera, and Edge*:
+For Chrome, FireFox, Opera, and Edge:

 1. Install the ModHeader extension.
 2. Add the `X-Alfresco-Search-Secret` header with the secret value, as shown in the image.